HaofanCui/3380Final/README.md

  ***schema of the database***
  There are 3 tables in total.

-**userinfo** - this table is responsible for the login and register with 3 columns: userid, username and password.
+ - **userinfo** this table is responsible for the login and register with 3 columns: userid, username and password.
 Once people register it, the information will be saved in the database and then they can use the id and password to log in.

-**playerinfo**-this table records personal information of players with 5 columns: id(primary key), name, date of birth, team and number.
+ - **playerinfo** this table records personal information of players with 5 columns: id(primary key), name, date of birth, team and number.
 People are able to manege the player information through this table.

-**teaminfo**-this table records the information of the team with 5 columns: name, email, located, website and dial.
+ - **teaminfo** this table records the information of the team with 5 columns: name, email, located, website and dial.
 You can view this page through a button under the player information form.

 **ERD**
 http://xahhxls.epizy.com/ERD.png

 **CRUD**

 **C**- You can through a button "Add"  to achieve the features of CREATE.
 When you click add, a new page will pop up and you can enter player information and team information to create a new record.
 After enter the information, you can click "submit" to save the record or "reset" to re-enter.

 **R** -When log in to the website, you will arrive a page named "showinfo" where you can read all the records.
 After C, U, D operate you will return to the showinfo page automatically so that you can see the latest form in the first time.